elephant-xyz/docs/SETUP.md

    - Click "Get started"
    - Create a free account (includes 1GB storage)
    - Select free plan
-   - For "Defining you project" step you can put whatever you want, it will not affect fufture actions.
+   - For the "Defining your project" step, you can enter any description - it won't affect future actions.

 2. **Generate Your API Key**